 This course provides students with the elements of medical terminology.
 The study includes origins of medical terminology, the basic structure of medical words, word element combinations, medical terminology for specialties, and medical abbreviations.

 - 1. Define 350 medical words and elements.

-- Build and dissect medical terms from roots/suffixes to understand the word element combinations that create medical terminology.
+- Build and dissect medical terms from roots/suffixes to understand the word element.

 - Define abbreviations and symbols.